Near Daggett in San Bernardino County, California — The American West (Pacific Coastal)

 Location.
 34° 50.677′ N, 116° 46.108′ W. Marker is near Daggett, California, in San Bernardino County.
 Marker is on National Trails Highway west of Minneola Road, on the right when traveling west.
 Marker is approximately 100 feet northwest of the intersection, south of the railroad tracks.
 Touch for map.
 Marker is at or near this postal address: 40898 National Trails Highway, Daggett CA 92327, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 908 times since then and 46 times this year.
-Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
+This page was last revised on November 8, 2020.
+It was originally submitted on December 19, 2011.
+This page has been viewed 955 times since then and 9 times this year.
+Last updated on November 8, 2020, by Craig Baker of Sylmar, California.
 Photos: 1. submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
-2, 3. submitted on December 25, 2011, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.
+2, 3. submitted on December 25, 2011, by Michael Kindig of Long Beach, California. • J. Makali Bruton was the editor who published this page.